 Indoor Activities in Orlando

-Orlando is in the Sunshine State and boasts many open-air experiences, including theme parks, water activities and more, but from late May through September, afternoon showers are common.
+In the heart of the Sunshine State, Orlando boasts many open-air experiences, from theme parks, water activities and ecotourism to live sports, outdoor festivals, strollable neighborhoods and more.
+But depending on the time of your visit, afternoon showers might occur.
 Which raises the question: What can you do in Orlando when it’s raining?

-The answer: Quite a lot!
-For instance, you can still enjoy Orlando’s theme parks during a rainstorm — just throw on a poncho or open an umbrella.
-If that’s not your style, there are plenty of indoor activities and attractions where you can continue your fun-filled Orlando vacation.
-Check out these winning options, and visit with confidence knowing that they’re working hard to protect you with enhanced cleaning and safety measures!
+The answer: Quite a lot.
+For starters, you can still enjoy Orlando’s theme parks and outdoor attractions during inclement weather — just throw on a poncho or open an umbrella.
+If that’s not your style, continue your fun-filled vacation with indoor activities and attractions all over town.
+Check out these winning options the next time you’re in Orlando.

-Some of the best ways to have fun indoors in Orlando can be found on and around the epicenter of our tourism district: International Drive, aka I-Drive.
+Some of the best ways to have fun indoors in Orlando can be found on and around the epicenter of our tourism districts: the International Drive Entertainment District, aka International Drive or I-Drive.
 Anchored by Universal Orlando Resort and SeaWorld® Orlando, this vibrant area is packed with delicious dining, unique retailers and some of Orlando’s most popular indoor attractions.

-International Drive is also home to Pointe Orlando, which features a robust selection of restaurants, retailers and attractions — including WonderWorks.
+International Drive is also home to Pointe Orlando, which features a robust selection of restaurants, retailers and attractions — including WonderWorks (save on discount tickets).
 Housed in International Drive’s famous upside-down building, this family-friendly attraction features six themed “Wonder Zones,” indoor laser tag, a ropes course and other fun activities.

 Offering bowling, arcade and prize games, billiards, a free-roam virtual reality game and more, Main Event Entertainment is also part of Pointe Orlando.
 In a similar vein, Kings Dining & Entertainment on I-Drive is a gaming paradise, with 22 bowling lanes, foosball, ping pong, billiards and shuffleboard.
 The activities at both locations are complemented by mouthwatering food menus and full bars.